 Horsley’s most prestigious public work, the Tibetan Peace Garden set in the grounds of the Imperial War Museum in central London, sets out to accomplish just this.
 Drawing together structural complexity within a simple harmonious arena his vision of architecture, sculpture and spirituality, combined within a single concept, becomes a powerful reality.

-A lifelong fascination with travel, frequently into the unfamiliar landscapes in Tibet, China and South East Asia has given Horsley an abundant source for much of his creative expression, comprehensively documented in photography and sketchbook studies.
+A lifelong fascination with travel, frequently into the unfamiliar landscapes in India, Tibet, China and South East Asia has given Horsley an abundant source for much of his creative expression, comprehensively documented in photography and sketchbook studies.

 These images continue to form an essential component in both his on-going work and exhibition programmes in which he merges his sculpture, painting and photography into an articulate creative vision, framed by strong environmental, philosophical and cultural values.